BlakeCLewis/kc60se/README.md

   5 - Reset - momentary jump pin 5 to 6 to enter Bootloader
   6 - Ground
   ```
-I think the SPI functionallity can be used to load a bootloader.
+I think the SPI functionallity can be used to load a new bootloader.